ivoysey/agdademo/patter.md

   {-# BUILTIN REFL refl #-}
 ```

+there's some technical junk going on here, about levels, that you don't
+need to worry about. i'm including it because it lets us associate our
+definition with agda's built in equals, with that `{-# BUILTIN ... #-}`
+junk, which lets us avoid having a lot of irritating lemmas.

-because the introduces identities as just another type family, we can
+this introduces identity as just another type family--it's not in a
+different syntactic category to lists or somethingw weird. we can compute
-compute on them pretty much like normal and show that they have the
+on identities pretty much like normal and show that they have the
 properties we'd expect.

+again there's a lot more going on here, and i'm just including a practical
+fragment.

 ```agda
   --- identity is transitive..